Illustrations & Concepts

 Constraint-Driven Design

 Visual development for Busy Bodies, a focus application built around tracking a single character within a dense city of hundreds.
-The concept direction leaned into modernist simplicity — balancing visual clarity with the performance demands of rendering large crowds in real time.
+The concept direction embraced modernist simplicity, allowing the experience to stay visually strong while meeting the performance demands of large crowds.

 .png)